alimaryam10/PhilMoralPsych-Lab-Resources/docs/getting-started/creating-your-survey.md

 ## 🔑 Essential Setup Steps

-### 1. Participant Information & Consent
+### 1. Participant Information (PI) & Consent Forms

+> 💡 **Critical!** These *must* be added to your survey. **Note** Consent, debrief and demographic questions have been added to the lab's Qualtrics Library.
+Simply navigate to the library from the tab on the top left and go to 'XPhi Lab'.
+Remember to check the template to see how to properly set up early exit options.
+>

-1. Get the latest versions:
+1. Get the latest forms:
    - Ask your lab manager for current PI form
    - Get the most recent consent form template

 2. Set up consent questions:
    - Always enable "Force Response" (we really need these answers!)
-   - Add age verification (18+)
+   - Add age verification question (18+)
-   - Set up branching logic to exit if:
+   - Set up branching logic (see section on randomizetion and logic) to exit if:
      - Participant doesn't consent
      - Participant is under 18